MichaelKim/lyra/README.md

 # Music Player

-- Local usage
-  - Basic playback operations
-  - Playlists
-  - Persistent storage
-- Online usage

 TODO:

-- Add persistent storage
+- Songs
+  - Delete songs
-  - Store songs
+  - Detect missing songs
 - Playlists

-* Add songs
+  - Create playlist
+  - Add song to playlist
+  - Remove song to playlist
+  - Add to persistent storage

+Long term features:

+- Music metadata
+  - Use metadata instead of filename
+  - Edit metadata on song add
-  - Select directory to search songs
+    - Default to existing metadata
-  - Directories aren't stored, only songs paths
+    - If title doesn't exist, default to filename
+  - Show more detail on Screen
+    - Title, Duration, Artist
-* Drag and drop
+- Drag and drop
   - Add songs to all songs
   - Add songs to playlists
   - Add songs into playlists